featbit/featbit/Development.md

 FeatBit should be available to everyone everywhere, and we don't want language to be a barrier.
 So for this reason we have implemented internationalization features into our codebase.

-FeatBit UI uses offical [@angular/localize ](https://www.npmjs.com/package/@angular/localize) package to implement the i18n, please read the [official doc](https://angular.io/guide/i18n-overview) for how to use it.
+FeatBit UI uses official [@angular/localize ](https://www.npmjs.com/package/@angular/localize) package to implement the i18n, please read the [official doc](https://angular.io/guide/i18n-overview) for how to use it.
 The language resource files are under * *modules/front-end/src/locale** folder, with following format messages.xx.xlf, xx is the language code.